10900 Hefner Pointe Dr., Ste. 101

-During the procedure, riboflavin eye drops are applied to the cornea several times for a period of about 30 minutes.
-The cornea is then irradiated with an advanced form of ultra-violet light for a period of 5 to 30 minutes.
-The UV light activates the riboflavin solution causing adjacent strands of collagen to form new bonds in the cornea’s stromal layer.
+During the procedure, the doctor applies riboflavin eye drops to the cornea several times for a period of about 30 minutes.
+The cornea is then irradiated with an advanced form of ultraviolet light for a period of 5 to 30 minutes.
+The UV light activates the riboflavin solution, causing adjacent strands of collagen to form new bonds in the cornea’s stromal layer.
 These collagen bonds make the cornea stronger.

 - Do not have corneal scarring

-- Do not have too thin or too steep/flat corneas
+- Do not have too thin or too steep or flat corneas

 Corneal Collagen Crosslinking FAQs